CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 - The script will prefer to use a system install of Protontricks over Flatpak, if present, since there are fewer points of failure.

-- If you're using Flatpak and have the game in a non-default Steam library folder, Flatpak might complain about not having access permissions.
-It will spit out a command as part of its output: copy and paste this command in the terminal to grant it the required access and run the script again to resolve this issue.
+- If you're using Flatpak and have the game installed in a non-default Steam library folder, Flatpak might complain about not having access permissions.
+If the script fails, check the output/logs for a message from Flatpak telling you exactly what command to copy+paste in order to do so.

 - Flatpak Protontricks will be updated automatically if it's outdated.
 So, if for some arcane reason you need a specific older version installed, be aware that you will have to downgrade after this script completes.